dbanetto/uni/design_decisions.md

 an `alternative` would just be summing the different arrays together to form an array of all cases which the `case` will pass on.

-However a severe implementation issue arose with this method, it is impossible distinguishable between a natural array type, `int[]`, versus multiple cases of a single type, `int`.
+However, a severe implementation issue arose with this method, it is impossible distinguishable between a natural array type, `int[]`, versus multiple cases of a single type, `int`.
 This prevents the static check of distinct value for each `case` and being able to correctly evaluate a `case` for an array type.